 The difference between indentured servitude and slavery is one of the most critical distinctions in understanding labor history, human rights, and the evolution of modern economic systems.
 While both systems relied on forced or contracted labor to build colonial economies, they operated under fundamentally different legal, social, and moral frameworks.
-Indentured servitude was typically a temporary, contractual arrangement where individuals exchanged years of labor for passage, training, or debt relief, whereas slavery was a lifelong, hereditary condition rooted in racial hierarchy and the complete denial of personhood.
-Exploring this difference reveals how societies justified exploitation, how laws evolved to protect or strip human rights, and why these historical legacies still shape contemporary discussions about justice and equality Worth keeping that in mind..
+Now, indentured servitude was typically a temporary, contractual arrangement where individuals exchanged years of labor for passage, training, or debt relief, whereas slavery was a lifelong, hereditary condition rooted in racial hierarchy and the complete denial of personhood.
+Exploring this difference reveals how societies justified exploitation, how laws evolved to protect or strip human rights, and why these historical legacies still shape contemporary discussions about justice and equality Simple, but easy to overlook.
+Less friction, more output..

 Introduction to Two Distinct Systems